A Working Mom Evening Routine That Makes Tomorrow Easier

 Step 5: One small thing for you

 End the day with one thing that is just yours.
 A hot shower.
 A few pages of a book.
-Ten minutes with your feet up and a verse or a quiet prayer.
+Ten minutes with your feet up and a verse or time to journal through prayer.
 You poured out all day.
 Pour a little back in before you sleep.

 Keep it small and kind